Published On: March 23, 2021

 I suppose it works a lot like consulting.
 On the low-end you have people that frankly, have no idea what they’re doing, don’t have proper resources, didn’t listen enough (or pay attention), and frankly are just throwing numbers at a wall (Buyer beware).
 With a proper firm, even with razor-thin margins and outsourcing that $5,000 will only allow for about 50-80 hours worth of time.
 And it is not possible to get the solution you need within 2 weeks-4 weeks’ worth of work.
 This is cutting corners or a freelancer that will end up being a bad decision.

-We can’t stress this enough, on projects where there is an extremely low budget – elements always get left out – and future support will be limited or non-existent.
-JLB has rescued dozens of companies that had gone with inexpensive solutions or individuals and that company or person moved on and had taken their website and email with them.
-Their email down cost them tens of thousands of dollars, and their website down represented even more than a good budget for a website done right with the right firm.
+We can’t stress this enough, on projects where there is an extremely low budget – elements always get left out, corners are getting cut and future support will be limited or non-existent.
+We have rescued dozens of companies that had gone with inexpensive solutions or individuals and that company or person moved on and had taken their website and email with them.

-Unfortunately, having 13 years under our belts, we continue to hear story after story where companies explain – “our web guy was great, but then he disappeared.”
+Unfortunately, having 17 years under our belts, we continue to hear story after story where companies explain – “our web guy was great, but then he disappeared.”
 Or, “they promised me everything but just cant seem to deliver as promised…“.
 JLB likes to say, our team is probably better than the arbitrary “we have a guy…” Your business can count on that.
 Also, we do it all and support it all – in-house.

 We hope this information is helpful and we would love to talk to you about your project.
 Give us a call or email us today.